Szibi89/pragmago-recruitment-task/README.md

 To run tests, run command `./vendor/bin/pest` in docker container bash

-To run application in command line use command: `php src/LoanFeeCalculator.php` in docker container bash
+To run application in command line use command: `php src/LoanFeeCalculator.php` in docker container bash (before that, uncomment code in LoanFeeCalculator.php file)

 To stop container, run command `docker compose down`